 C-1 Convenience Commercial District

-163-19.
+§ 163-19.
 Permitted uses.

 In the C-1 Convenience Commercial District, the land and structures may be used, and structures may be erected, altered, enlarged and maintained, for the following uses only, and each enterprise shall be conducted entirely within the enclosed building unless otherwise specifically stated, and not be objectionable because of odor, smoke, dust, noise, vibration or similar causes: